 This route is listed in the gazetteer as being Hyattville Road, but we saw NO signs reflecting this.
-Similar to what we found in Colorado this summer, even though a road may be listed as a “major connector”, especially in the gazetteer, this could easily mean the road is actually dirt (sometimes wide and graded, other times little more than a narrow, two-track, high-clearance road that I wouldn’t be comfortable taking my Outback on). 😝
+Similar to what we’ve found in Colorado, even though a road may be listed as a “major connector”, especially in the gazetteer, this could easily mean the road is actually dirt (sometimes wide and graded, other times little more than a narrow, two-track, high-clearance road that I wouldn’t be comfortable taking an Outback on). 😝

-The drive was very manageable with the Tacoma (any high-clearance, 4WD vehicle could handle it).
+The drive was very manageable with Mr. Trekker’s Tacoma (any high-clearance, 4WD vehicle could handle it in good conditions).
 There were no steep drop-offs and no, real, technical obstacles like what we’ve encountered on some of the roads in Colorado.
 It was also beautiful, ranging from alpine, spruce forests and aspen groves, to dun-colored high prairies dotted with tan and red clay mounds, adorned with the varying greens of the diverse foliage.
 Rock-rimmed canyons with their gaping mouths open onto prairie grasses far below, while rocky cliffs of various colors traverse throughout, all with the imposing Bighorns as a backdrop.

-At this point we were worried we were running short on time, and, not knowing the condition of the backroads in front of us, we chose to bug out to the highway.
 After leaving the Medicine Wheel, we decided we were game to try a few more back roads.
 We took another scenic trip, east, on US 14A to Burgess Junction, where we picked up US 14 and took it west.
-We took that road to Route 17, another “major connector”, that we then took to Alkali Road/BLM Road 1111/Route 228, back to Hyattville (this is the back way we had, originally, intended to take up to the Medicine Wheel).
+We took that road to Route 17, another “major connector”, that we then took to Alkali Road/BLM Road 1111/Route 228, back to Hyattville (this is a back way to reach the Medicine Wheel from the south).